luoxiu/Schedule/README.md

 #### Tag

-You can organize tasks with `tag`, and use `queue` to define to where the task should be dispatched:
+You can organize tasks with tag, and use queue to define to where the task should be dispatched:

 ```swift
 let s = Schedule.every(1.day)